Maximal Inequalities and Some Applications: Preliminaries

-\begin{scholium}[probabilistic meaning of truncated moments] While the interpretation of the truncated and censored moments is obvious if $\mu$ is the law of a random variable, it less so, if $X$ is an infinitely divisible random variable with exponent $\psi_X$ and L\'evy triplet $(b,\sigma^2,\nu)$.
-As mentioned above, we use $\kolmo = \sigma^2 \delta_0 + \nu$ rather than the law of $X$.
+\begin{scholium}[probabilistic meaning of truncated moments] The interpretation of the truncated and censored moments in terms of moments of the random variable $X$ is obvious if $\mu$ is the corresponding probability distribution.
+If $X$ is an infinitely divisible random variable with exponent $\psi_X$ and L\'evy triplet $(b,\sigma^2,\nu)$, the truncated moments are moments of the characteristic triplet, and the probabilistic interpretation in terms of moments of $X$ is less straightforward.

 In order to appreciate the construction fully, it is useful to introduce yet another truncated moment that captures the non-symmetry of $X$, as suggested by Pruitt~\cite{pruitt81}:

 here we use the \enquote{Riemannian} convention that $\int_a^b = - \int_b^a$ if $a>b$.